percentchunk/Smart-Garden-Probe/README.md

 The firmware is designed to:

-Read the soil sensor
+ Read the soil sensor,
-Show moisture and temperature
+ Show moisture and temperature,
-Compare readings with plant profiles
+ Compare readings with plant profiles,
-Show simple status messages
+ Show simple status messages,
-Change profiles with SW2
+ Change profiles with SW2,
-Refresh readings with SW1
+ Refresh readings with SW1,
-Control the display with SW3
+ Control the display with SW3,